viktar-arlou/nyx/README.md

 Nyx
 ===

-Nyx project is aiming to provide concurrent Java collections (List, Set, Map) allocated outside heap (off-heap).
+The work is in progress.

 Versions
 ---
-The work is in progrees.
+The work is in progress.